cvan/password-reset-screencasts/README.md

     make airbnb

-To do a dry run (i.e., run the CasperJS scripts only but skip the video processing):
+To do a dry run (i.e., run the CasperJS scripts only and skip the video processing):

     DRY='1' make airbnb